ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 ### Tea Model

+TypeScript gives us the ability to model the shape of our data and enforce consistent data models throughout our system.
 Create a model to define the data for a given tea.

 - Create a `src/app/models` folder
 - Add a `src/app/models/tea.ts` file